-- For a healthy pre-pregnancy BMI: recommended weight gain is 25-35# total by 40 weeks.
-(Recommended rate of 1#/wk throughout the second and third trimesters)
+- For a healthy pre-pregnancy BMI: recommended weight gain is 25-35 pounds total by 40 weeks.
+(Recommended rate of 1 pound per week throughout the second and third trimesters)

-- Twin pregnancy: overall weight gain of 37-54# is recommended.
-(Recommended rate of 1.5#/wk throughout the second and third trimesters).
+- Twin pregnancy: overall weight gain of 37-54 pounds is recommended.
+(Recommended rate of 1.5 pounds per week throughout the second and third trimesters)

 What are my energy requirements?

-- NRC recommends +300 calories/day throughout the second and third trimesters.
+- NRC recommends an additional 300 calories per day throughout the second and third trimesters

 - A serving is: